Introduction

 A workspace is a collection of methods and materials for experiments with hardware.
 Note that "experiments" is not only for basic or applied research, but it is also for routine engineering activities like CI testing.

 Conceptually, there are three levels of refinement.
 A workspace type is the workspace in terms of essential features, such as the models of hardware and the number of robots.
+This term is sometimes abbreviated as type.

 A workspace deployment is a physical realization of a workspace type, where parameters from the type take particular values like IP address or brand of a range finder.
-This term is sometimes abbreviated as wdeployment.
+This term is sometimes abbreviated as deployment.

 An instance of a workspace corresponds to usage of a deployment by a user.
 Ideally, each instance of a deployment is identical except for changes of user-defined parameters where available.
-Practically, there may be small differences.

 Instances